-First, orient the board with the battery clips so the slot points down and so the silk screening (white printing) shows.
+First, orient the board so the slot points down and so the silk screening (white printing) shows.
 Since both sides are silk screened, it is the side that has the IR-RC and PIC16F886 labels.

 Insert the parts from the side with the IR-RC and PIC 16F886 labels, then flip the board over and solder.